openrocket/openrocket.github.io/downloads/instructions/macOS_22.02.beta.02.md

 ### First Launch of OpenRocket

 Upon opening the OpenRocket application for the first time, you will get some security warnings.
-To let macOS know that OpenRocket is not a malicious software (trust us, it isn't), do the following the first time you open the application:
+To let macOS know that OpenRocket is not a malicious software (trust us, it isn't), you will need to open it in a special way the first time.
+Normal ways of starting the application such as double clicking on it in Finder or launching it with Spotlight will not work for the first launch.
+To launch the application the first time, and tell macOS that you trust this application for future launnches, follow this process:

 <html>
   <table class="left">